branBeckett/judge-a-book/README.md

-# Judge a Book by its Cover
+# Judge a Book
-The Judge a Book App, where you can judge a book by its cover using AI.
+📘 The Judge a Book App, where you can judge a book by its cover using AI.